isabelbrechin/Course-Feedback/README.md

 - Thanks to Dalhousie University for the inspiration behind the project.
 - OpenAI for providing the AI technology that powers the feedback analysis.
 - Based on code from Colin Conrads REBtrainer and Snaptutor web applications.
+- ChatGPT assisted with developing the parsing structure of app.py.

 ## Contact
 For support, feedback, or contributions, contact `is417236@dal.ca` or open an issue in this GitHub repository.